-The project site does not support any discernible drainage courses, inundated areas, wetland vegetation, or hydric soils that would be considered jurisdictional by the Corps, Regional Board, or CDFW.
+The project site does not support any discernible drainage courses, inundated areas, or wetland obligate vegetation that would be considered jurisdictional by the Corps, Regional Board, or CDFW.
+Further no blueline streams have been recorded on the project site.
 Therefore, regulatory approvals from the Corps, Regional Board, and/or CDFW will not be required for implementation of the project.